Gabe0214/MMA-Frontend/README.md

 Currently, the sorting and filtering functionality is only usable in the  `/products/all`  route.
 It will be added to the other product routes.
 Users can currently filter by brand, soon users will have more options to filter by such as color.

 These are a few improvements I can think of currently.
-I know there are a whole bunch more.
+I know there's whole bunch more.